chgibb/reimagined-pancake/README.md

 # Architectural Overview
 #### Definitions
-- Binary
+- Executable
     - Any file which may be executed.
-We attempt to follow (as much as possible, anyway) the Unix philosphy of micro services, that is, one binary to do one thing.
-Each binary (defined here as any binary WinPE/ELF binary executable or .so/.dll, any JRE .jar/.class, NodeJS .node/.js files)
+Defined here as any binary WinPE/ELF binary executable or .so/.dll, any JRE .jar/.class, NodeJS .node/.js files.
+- Script
+    - Any bash/bat or awk script.